InstaLight/Custom-KHUx/index.md

 InstaLight is a small Youtuber and software developer.
 In fact, you should go check him out on his [YouTube Channel](https://www.youtube.com/channel/UCaPMIrGFUql7Me5W-6j-nMA?view_as=subscriber)

+### Discord

+Join the Discord to talk about and suggest things for Custom KHUx! https://discord.gg/txaJ6c5

 ### More info is soon to come!